pattonwebz/customizer-framework/README.md

 Primarily this is a clean base class to start with a customizer implementation within a WordPress theme.
 It is built so it can either be modified directly or extended by a theme.

+You need to define all of your own settings, sections, panels and controls in exactly the same way that you would do inside other functions.
+This class doesn't have helper methods to make adding those any easier than the default WP methods.

 Some Features:

 * Contains separate methods for adding panels, sections, settings and controls.